September 27, 2020

 If then there is any encouragement in Christ, any consolation from love, any sharing in the Spirit, any compassion and sympathy, 2make my joy complete: be of the same mind, having the same love, being in full accord and of one mind.
 3Do nothing from selfish ambition or conceit, but in humility regard others as better than yourselves.
 4Let each of you look not to your own interests, but to the interests of others.

 Jesus has all authority in heaven and earth.
 Christ received his authority directly from God, and in obedience he humbled himself.
 Christ’s authority also comes from those who call him Lord, who seek to do his will.
-We are learning about discipleship, or how to be a follower of Jesus Christ.
+We are learning about identity markers, or how we identify ourselves as followers of Jesus Christ.
 Today’s passage contains the central teaching of Paul’s letter to the church at Philippians on this very theme.
 So let’s take a closer look, beginning with the very first word: “If.”

-The Greek word used here carries a slightly different meaning than we might expect.
+This little word carries a slightly different meaning than we might expect.
 Paul doesn’t question whether or not there is any encouragement, consolation, sharing in the Spirit, compassion, or sympathy in Christ Jesus here.
 He’s sure of all these things, or he would have used a different word that also means “if.”

 This “if” means “since” or “because.”
 It assumes that what follows is true.
 So, since there is encouragement in Christ, since there is consolation from love, since there is sharing in the Spirit, and compassion and sympathy, then there should also be unity of mind and spirit among those who call themselves Christians.